 For items that you need and use, but not on a regular basis, it makes sense to get a head start on packing.
 One example is seasonal clothing.
 Pack it up, label it, and put it in storage.

 Now you need to address those items you have packed away to take to your new home.
 You don't want to leave piles of boxes all over the house.
 This will make the home appear cluttered and smaller than it actually is.
+Here are some options:

-This is my recommendation.
-Pod drops the unit off.
+- Rent a Pod Unit: Pod drops the unit off.
 You fill it up and then call Pod to come and pick it up.
 They will store it until you need it dropped off at your new place.

-They will often be willing to let you keep some boxes in their attics or basements.
+- Ask family and friends if you can briefly store items there: They will often be willing to let you keep some boxes in their attics or basements.

-Throw items out with your regular garbage.
+- Throw them out: Throw items out with your regular garbage.

-If the items are not suitable for disposal in your regular trash, or you don't want to rent a dumpster, check to see if your town has a garbage and recycling center.
+- Call your town or city: If the items are not suitable for disposal in your regular trash, or you don't want to rent a dumpster, check to see if your town has a garbage and recycling center.
 Some offer the service for free to town/city residents, while others may charge a small fee.

-For items you aren't sure about, visit Earth 911.
+- Find disposal locations online: For items you aren't sure about, visit Earth 911.
 You can enter what you need to dispose of (such as an old computer), along with your zip code, and you will get a list of options for your specific area.

 Consider Selling or Donating Belongings

+If you're going to get rid of items, why not try to make a few bucks in the process?
+Just make sure the items are in fairly good condition.
 Consider using online classifieds for selling or list items in your local newspaper, or hold a garage sale.
 Donating is a great way to get your home ready for staging and help others in the process.

 - Check with your local churches, shelters, fire departments, and the Salvation Army.
 Some might even have drop boxes located at various spots in your area.

-- Check with local animal shelters.
+- Check with local shelters.
 They are always looking for items.
 Often they will have a list of what they need on their website.